dennisrazumovsky/precizer/README.md

 Continuation of previous example [Example 6](#example-6).

-_--db-clean-ignored_ option must be specifyed additionally in order to remove from the database mention of files that matches the regular expression passed through the ignore option(s)
+_--db-clean-ignored_ option must be specified additionally in order to remove from the database mention of files that matches the regular expression passed through the ignore option(s)

 ```sh
 precizer --update --db-clean-ignored --ignore="diff2/1/*" --ignore="diff2/2/*" tests/examples/diffs